-The other day browsing through social media I came across a dog group (happens quite often in my feed, as I am sure you can imagine ;)).
-In the group they were talking about separation anxiety and one person was asking if getting another dog would help her current dog with it’s separation anxiety and to my surprise many of the comments was a profound yes!
+The other day browsing through social media I came across a dog group (happens quite often in my feed, as I am sure you can imagine).
+In the group they were talking about separation anxiety.
+A person was asking if getting another dog would help her current dog with his/her separation anxiety and to my surprise many of the comments was a profound yes!

 But what is separation anxiety really?

 Separation anxiety is when your dog cannot be left alone, and if left becomes highly anxious and stressed out.

 A dog with separation anxiety will exhibit behaviors possibly leading to destruction of some form or self inflicted damage.
 Your dog might urinate or worse in the house.
 He/She might start chewing on furniture, doors or walls or start howling or barking out of desperation of being alone.